How to Read RFID Tags with Your Mobile Phone?

 Phones can read HF RFID tags, including NFC and contactless cards, but not LF or UHF tags.

-Is it secure to use phones for RFID reading?
+Is it safe to use phones for RFID reading?

 Yes, but ensure you use encrypted tags and reputable apps to prevent unauthorized access.